46th Guards Rifle Division: Formation

 Maj.
-Gen. Sergei Isaevich Karapetyan remained in command of the division after redesignation.
+Gen. Sergei Isaevich Karapetyan remained in command of the division after its redesignation.
 On October 12 it was moved to the Reserve of the Supreme High Command, where by the start of November it was assigned to the newly-formed 5th Guards Rifle Corps, initially as its only division, and at the disposal of the General Staff.
 Later that month it was joined by the 9th Guards and 357th Rifle Divisions.
 At this time the personnel of the 46th Guards were noted as being 70 percent fully equipped; more than half had combat experience and one in four was a Communist Party member or a Komsomol.